Lantsch/Lenz

-Lantsch/Lenz ('Lenz', Romansh: Lantsch) is a municipality in the Albula Region in the canton of Graubünden in Switzerland.
+Lantsch/Lenz ('Lenz', Romansh: Lantsch) is a municipality in the Albula Region in the canton of the Grisons in Switzerland.

-The majority of its population is Romansh-speaking.
+The majority of its population is German-speaking, with a significant Romansh-speaking minority.

 History

 Lantsch/Lenz is first mentioned around 850 as Lanzes.

 Geography

 Lantsch/Lenz has an area, As of 2006, of 21.8 km2.
 Of this area, 27% is used for agricultural purposes, while 34.4% is forested.
 Of the rest of the land, 3.8% is settled (buildings or roads) and the remainder (34.8%) is non-productive (rivers, glaciers or mountains).

 Until 2017, the municipality was located in the Belfort sub-district of the Albula district, after 2017 it was part of the Albula Region.
 It is located at an elevation of 1294 m on a terrace above the right side of the Albula river.
 It consists of the linear village of Lantsch/Lenz.
 Until 1943 Lantsch/Lenz was known as Lenz.